Detail

 The project will work on two intervention levels.
 Firstly, it will revitalise and establish multi-stakeholder roundtables in three Peruvian provinces (Huallaga, Mariscal Cáceres and Tocache).
 These roundtables will facilitate coordinated action planning at the landscape level.
 Secondly, the project will engage at the producer level, promoting the adoption of best practices in climate-smart agriculture and agroforestry systems.
 It will also support the pilot and scaling up of digital solutions (such as a traceability tool, internal control systems, and mobile money), to comply with the EUDR regulation.

-A diverse group of partners, including cocoa exporters, manufacturers, cooperatives, and specialised organisations, have joined forces to take the challenges.
+A diverse group of partners, including cocoa exporters, manufacturers, cooperatives, and specialised organisations, have joined forces to tackle the challenges.
+Photo: SWISSCO/Lenin Quevedo

 How local organisations and authorities are involved in the planning, implementation, and decision-making of the project